-- 6. No person may be a member if - (a) he or she is not a citizen or a permanent resident of Singapore; - (b) he or she is an undischarged bankrupt; - (c) he or she has been convicted in Singapore or elsewhere of any offence involving fraud, dishonesty or moral turpitude; or - (d) he or she is incapacitated by a mental or physical disability.
+- 6. No person shall be a member if - (a) he is not a citizen or a permanent resident of Singapore; - (b) he is an undischarged bankrupt; - (c) he has been convicted in Singapore or elsewhere of any offence involving fraud, dishonesty or moral turpitude; or - (d) he is incapacitated by a mental or physical disability.